quantumlib/Cirq/cirq-aqt/README.rst

 Documentation
 -------------

-Access to Google Hardware is currently restricted to those in an approved group.
-In order to do this, you will need to apply for access, typically in partnership with a Google sponsor.

 To get started with the Alpine Quantum Technologies, checkout the following guide and tutorial:

 - `Access and authentication <https://quantumai.google/cirq/aqt/access>`__